microboxlabs/nextjs-task-system/nextjs-task-system/README.md

 ## Next Steps

-- **Form Validation**: Implement validation for task creation and editing forms to ensure data integrity.
 - **SQLite Database**: Integrate SQLite as the database for persistent task storage.
 - **Real-Time Updates**: Add functionality for real-time updates using WebSockets to notify users when new tasks are assigned.
 - **Drag-and-Drop Task Management**: Implement a feature that allows users to change task status using drag-and-drop functionality.